Speech Pathology at the Child Development Service

 How We can Help

-Parents and guardians are welcome to attend a Drop-In Clinic, contact Intake on (02) 6205 1246 or make a referral if they have concerns about their children.
+Parents and guardians are welcome to contact Intake on (02) 6207 8884 or make a referral if they have concerns about their children.

-Attendance at a Speech Pathology Drop-In Clinic provides parents in the ACT with an opportunity to discuss issues about their child's communication skills with a speech pathologist.
+A telephone consultation with a Speech Pathologist provides parents in the ACT with an opportunity to discuss issues about their child's communication skills.

-Speech Pathology Drop-In Clinics are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.
+Speech Pathology telephone consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.

-Drop-In Clinics take the form of an informal discussion and screening of skills and is not a formal assessment.
+The telephone consultations are an informal discussion and screening of skills and not a formal assessment.